shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-nft-marketplace.md

 import smartpy as sp
 ```

-3. Now, we can directly import the FA2 template from smartpy with `import_script_from_url` function
+3. Now, we can directly import the FA2 template from smartpy with the `import_script_from_url` function

 ```python
 FA2 = sp.io.import_script_from_url("https://smartpy.io/dev/templates/FA2.py")
 ```
-4. FA2 template is a smart contract ready to be deployed for Fungible and non-fungible tokens.
+4. FA2 template is a smart contract ready to be deployed for Fungible and Non-fungible tokens.
 5. To use the imported contract, we can create a class and inherit it from the FA2 template.

 ```python